-Canada lies in South America and one of the largest countries with awesome landscape and nature, there are enough water resources to hold and build huge dams, many of the dams are built many decades ago.
-The dams were constructed for the purpose of hydroelectric power production, municipal water supplies, irrigation.
-Today the dams are attracted people including fishing, nature, structure, and also become a popular tourist destination.
-Here the largest Dams are ranked on the total volume (in km3) of the water.
+Canada, a country in South America and one of the largest countries with a wonderful landscape and cool climate as it is near to the arctic circle.
+Canada has sufficient water resources and many of the dams are built several decades ago on the notable rivers.
+The dams were constructed for many purposes including hydroelectric power production, municipal water supplies, irrigation and Nowadays, the dams are attracting tourists.
+Here, the largest Dams are ranked by the total volume (in km3) of the water.

 1. Daniel-Johnson Dam